ahotchkin/ahotchkin.github.io/_posts/2020-03-10-how_harry_potter_inspired_my_javascript_project.markdown

 static get newUserForm() { return document.getElementById("new_user_form") };
 ```

 Now that I had access to the DOM elements, I had to figure out how to manipulate them to display the information from the backend.
 The DOM can be really powerful, giving you the ability to add/change innerHTML, add elements, append elements, etc. After understanding that, it was just a matter of finding the DOM element I needed and setting the innerHTML equal to the appropriate attribute of the JSON object I had access to.
 Sure, in some instances I would need to create new elements or update the IDs of current elements, but a lot of figuring that out was just trial and error.
 Remember how I said that for each round it was necessary to render the round's questions on the page?
-Well, in the end, the `renderQuestion()` method looked like this:
+Well, in the end, `renderQuestion()` looked like this:

 ```
 renderQuestion(question) {